 Saturday 24th January 2015

-This small wood is a delight to walk through, especially if you keep off the wide bridlepath and pick your own route through the wood.
-I often vary my route through Swithland Wood as I try to find steep paths up to the top of the old slag heaps left by the quarrying that was extensive in this area at one time.
-There has been no quarrying in Swithland Wood for over a hundred years and that has allowed the ancient woodland to reclaim the area with the delightful result of a dazzling display of woodland flowers in the spring including bluebells and wood anemones.
+This small wood is a delight to walk through, especially if you keep off the wide bridlepath and pick your own route along the many slender paths through the wood.
+I often vary my route through Swithland Wood as I try to find the steepest paths up to the top of the old slag heaps left by the quarrying that was extensive in this area at one time.
+There has been no quarrying in Swithland Wood for over a hundred years and that has allowed the ancient woodland to reclaim the area with the delightful result of a dazzling display of woodland flowers in the spring that includs bluebells and wood anemones.
 Unfortunately the last time I walked through Swithland Wood there were no flowers and hardly any leaves on the trees, but it was still a delightful place to walk.

 After a section of road walking I eventually came upon the edge of Ulverscroft Nature Reserve in a section of the reserve that is managed by the Wildlife Trust and access is restricted to trust members.
-Fortunately I am a member of the Leicestershire & Rutland Wildlife Trust so I am able to enter the woodland and make my way through the delightful area over the hill and down into Poultney Wood where a right turn onto a public right-of-way leads into a small area of wet woodland near Herbert’s Meadow.
+Fortunately, I am a member of the Leicestershire & Rutland Wildlife Trust so I am able to enter the woodland and make my way through the delightful area over the hill and down into Poultney Wood where a right turn onto a public right-of-way led me into a small area of wet woodland near Herbert’s Meadow.
 This woodland is teeming with woodland flowers in the spring and is a brilliant place to go when the flowers are in bloom.
 I remember going through this woodland in April last year when the woodland was covered with the white flowers of wood anemones and three weeks later the woodland floor was covered in the blue flowers of bluebells.

 The permissive path descends very steeply at the end of the ridge and continues through a narrow strip of bluebell filled woodland to a road.
 On the other side of the road are the young trees of Jubilee Wood where no path has currently been cleared, but a short walk up the road leads to older woodland where a path is possible through to the Outwoods.
 This wood is also a great place for seeing bluebells in the spring, but even in January it is a lovely place to walk even though by this time I am usually very tired and curse this last climb to the top of the rocks that epitomise the Outwoods.
-A pleasant walk through the wood eventually leads to a bridlepath through the edge of woodland and onto Brook Road where a relaxing wind down along the road and through Woodhouse Eaves ends the walk.
+A pleasant walk through the wood eventually leads me to a bridlepath through the edge of woodland and onto Brook Road where a relaxing wind down along the road and through Woodhouse Eaves ends the walk.

-If I was going to do the walk in the opposite direction I would park beside Swithland Wood and go through the wood first before proceeding through Woodhouse Eaves towards the Outwoods leaving the ascent of Old John till the end of the walk.
+If I was going to do the walk in the opposite direction I would park beside Swithland Wood and go through the wood first before proceeding through Woodhouse Eaves towards the Outwoods leaving me with the ascent of Old John at the end of the walk.
 Having done the walk many times in both directions I think the way described is the better direction and that is the way I took when I tried to see how fast I could do it.
 On a Summer Bank Holiday Monday I raced around Charnwood Forest in just four hours, but usually this walk takes me about six hours and when I have finished I always feel satisfied at having completed a long and challenging walk.
-It may be only about twelve miles, but there are many ups and downs on the walk meaning that when taken together I feel like I have just climbed a mountain, in Leicestershire.
+It may be only about twelve miles, but there are many ups and downs meaning that when taken together I feel like I have just climbed a mountain, in Leicestershire.

 No comments: